gaoadam/Wave-Simulation/README.md

 ## Simulating the Classic Wave Equation with Torch and CUDA
 In this project, I simulate waves as a function of 2 dimensional coordinates according to the classic wave equation.
 Because simulating partial differential equations (PDE)'s across multiple dimensions can be so computationally expensive, I use the parallelized computing capabilities of my own personal GPU and torch's CUDA support:

 Torch is a machine learning module with robust tensor manipulation tools.
-CUDA is a parralel computing platform.
+CUDA is a parallel computing platform.

 Some things to note:
 * The value of a wave function u may be calculated according to u at a previous time